FoxinTale/Character-DB/README.md

 A character database I made to store character information for folks to use.

-As a note, Browser Ponies and Javascript based snow was not coded by me.
-Refer to credits.php to see who did.
-W3.css, initially was also not written by me, but I've added items more secific to the site over time.
-So, it's half/half now.
-Th rest of this however, was me.

 ### The mobile rewrite.
 Just as it says, it's a total rewrite of the entire site.